Las Vegas Slip And Fall Attorneys

 Where Do Slip And Falls Occur?

 A fall due to a slip or trip hazard can happen almost anywhere.
 However, we have found that these hazards tend to be more prevalent in certain places.
 As a result, it is more common to fall in certain types of locations.
-Also, the characteristics of some businesses makes it not only more likely that a person may fall, but also more likely that they will be injured.
+Also, the characteristics of some businesses make it not only more likely that a person may fall, but also more likely that they will be injured.
 Some common types of businesses where falls occur, whether from slipping or tripping, include:

 - Hotels, often in the shower